aneldev/dyna-cache/readme.md

 Once the item is expired the onGetStockXExpired will be called to fetch new stock values and update them (by `add` method).

-While this resource is expensive _and might be fail_, in the meantime we don't want to loose this data but keep them available.
+While this resource is expensive _and might fail_, in the meantime we don't want to lose this data but keep them available.

-Be this cheat we still serve the user with data while you try to fetch the new one.
+Cheating this way we still serve the user with data while you try to fetch the new one.

 # Important notes

 ## Regarding the `key` of an item

 Behind the scenes, this library uses the Javascript Dictionary (where is extremely fast).
-According Javascript, numeric keys are equal if are represented as strings.
+According to Javascript, numeric keys are equal if are represented as strings.

 That means: